This article also applies to the IGN801(FR201) and IGN802 (FR202).

 Setting the Serial Mode (RS232/RS422/RS485)

 The FR200 series serial mode can be controlled by configuring the embedded FTDI EEPROM.
-The utility for applying these configuration changes is installed by default on OnLogic provided FR200 series OS images; if you are not using an OnLogic provided image, you will need to install the utility before updating the serial mode.
+You will need to install the utility before updating the serial mode.

 Installing the EEPROM Tool